pierrotm777/oXs-RP2040-i2c/README.md

 # openXsensor (oXs) on RP2040 board
+This oXs version is a fork from the [oXs RP2040 project by mstrens](https://github.com/mstrens/oXs_on_RP2040/tree/test)

-## For rc protocols : expressLRS / FRSKY (sport + Fbus) / HOTT / JETI Ex / JETI EXBUS/ MPX / FLYSKY / Futaba (SBUS2) / Spektrum (SRXL2)
+## For rc protocols : expressLRS / FRSKY (sport + Fbus) / HOTT / JETI Ex / JETI EXBUS/ MPX / FLYSKY / Futaba (SBUS2) / Spektrum (SRXL2) / Spektrum (XBUS) / Radiolink / Hitec

-This project can be interfaced with 1 or 2 ELRS, FRSKY , HOTT , MPX, FLYSKY , Futaba, Spektrum or Jeti receiver(s) (protocol has to be selected accordingly).
+This project can be interfaced with 1 or 2 ELRS, FRSKY , HOTT , MPX, FLYSKY , Futaba, Spektrum(Srxl2), Jeti receiver(s), Radiolink, Spektrum(Xbus), Hitec (protocol has to be selected accordingly).

 ### This project is foreseen to generate:
 - telemetry data (e.g. when a flight controller is not used)